mrenrich84/CV/README.md

 I am also naturally open to find lessons from any experience - there is always one.

 #### Empathic colleague
-I like to guess on motivation behind behaviour of people and I always push in finding solutions to happily share this world with everyone, family, friends, colleagues and strangers, whenever possible.
+I like to guess on motivation behind behaviour of people and I always push in finding solutions to happily share this world with everyone - family, friends nad colleagues but strangers also - whenever possible.

-Also, living onboard vessels, 24 hours a day for usually a month, shoulder to shoulder with my workmates, sharing a cabin perhaps, really teached me on how to avoid major confrontation and keep character clash at a minimum.
+Living onboard vessels, 24 hours a day for usually a month, shoulder to shoulder with my workmates, sharing a cabin perhaps, really teached me on how to avoid major confrontation, keep character clash at a minimum and reach for a positive office environment.

 #### High professionality
-A list of people I'm used to "feel breathing over my shoulders" includes clients rep from BP, Shell, Statoil and Dong Energy.
+A list of people I am used to "feel breathing over my shoulders" includes clients rep from BP, Shell, Statoil and Dong Energy.
-I learnt being comfortable in participating at meetings with such gents and/or overwatching the delivery of the final product to them  - organizing data usually based on client standard and completoing with reports on work methodology and results.
+I learnt being comfortable in participating at meetings with such gents and/or overwatching the delivery of the final product to them  - organizing data usually based on client standard and summarizing reports on work methodology and results.

 #### High responsibility
 I am used to spend weeks in oil rigs safety zones - where any incident has an high risk of stopping oil production at least or catastrofic losses at worse - and be responsible for the positioning of Remotely Operated Vehicle and divers in underwater operations, near structures or in open seas.

-Furthermore, I guided the deploy of features on empty seabeds or near installments and I found myself once in the position of redesigning the route of a flexible riser (a pipeline to platform connector).
+Furthermore, I guided the deploy of features on empty seabeds or near structures and I found myself once in the position of redesigning the route of a flexible riser - a pipeline to platform connector.

 Sorely, I was supporting divers operations at Gannett Alpha in August 2011 overwatching the biggest oil leak of North Sea.